 During the pandemic, mental health came to the forefront as more and more Canadians said they were facing challenges.
 According to polls from Mental Health Research Canada, 28% of Canadians reported high levels of anxiety and 17% reported high levels of depression while one third (32%) say either that they are, or they should be, accessing mental health support since COVID-19.

 Earlier this year, we announced the first version of our mental health services.
-We started by refilling prescriptions for anxiety and depression medications with the goal of expanding to prescribe new treatments.
+We started by refilling prescriptions for mental health medications with the goal of expanding to prescribe new treatments.

 Today we’re so proud to share that we’ve met that goal and are launching our expanded mental health services.
-People across Canada can now get new prescriptions for anxiety and depression delivered to their door.
+People across Canada can now get new prescriptions for mental health delivered to their door.

 Mental health affects a lot of people.
 If you’re not directly impacted, someone you know might be.
 According to the Canadian Mental Health Association, 6.7 million people are living with a mental health condition in Canada and approximately 8% of adults will deal with depression at some point.